Used car price guides: how much is my car worth?

 Pricing a classic car

-Generally, a car older than 25 years is regarded as a classic.
+Generally, a car older than 25 years is regarded as a classic, although officially a ‘historic vehicle’ is 40 years old and can become MoT and tax exempt.
 If it’s still attracting a following at this age, there’ll be a loyal band of experts who’ll help you find out a fair price, whether you’re buying or selling.

 If you’re looking to sell your car, read our handy guide so that you can safely sell a car at the best price.